qlik-oss/core-website/docs/docs/home.md

 ## Open Source

 We believe in Open Source!
-Almost everything in Qlik Core is developed as Open Source.
+Much in Qlik Core is developed as Open Source.
 We encourage you to explore the different git repositories, _star_ your favorite repositories, file issues, and send pull requests.